 Like the Altdorf map, this covers the area surrounding Nuln.

 Pfeildorf and Barony of Toppenheim

 This map that covers the villages near Pfeildorf, once the capital of Sudenland.

 Staatstadt of Talabheim

 This map covers the area of the Freistadt of Talabheim and is consistent with the map in Warpstone.

 This map appeared in Strike-to-Stun #6.
 Unlike that map, this one is scanned at 300 dpi so that it will look better when printed.
 The Key to this map can be found in the Article site.

-This map was developed for the Pfeildorf spurcebook.
+This map was developed for the Pfeildorf sourcebook.
 This version does not include numbers or letters to designate location descriptions.
-Such a detailed map and key appears in the Pfeildorf sourcebook.
+The detailed map and key appears in the Pfeildorf sourcebook.

 Gagern is a county in Averland with Streissen as its largest town and seat of power.
 The map was created for the still-in-progress Streissen sourcebook.